lashad/atom-build-unitvm/README.md

 Right now package is not published in Atom public registry.
 So,  you need to install manually from GitHub.

-Run terminal window and execute the following commands:
+Run terminal window and execute the following commands below:

 	$ git clone https://github.com/lashad/atom-build-unitvm.git
 	$ cd atom-build-unitvm
 	$ apm install
 	$ apm link

-The `build-unitvm` package is depends on atom [build](https://atom.io/packages/build) and [busy-signal](https://atom.io/packages/busy-signal) packages.
+> Note:
+>
+> - You may [download zip](https://github.com/lashad/atom-build-unitvm/archive/refs/heads/master.zip) file and extract in your computer in case if you don't have `git` tool installed.
+>

->  Note: Atom packages are located in `~/.atom/packages` directory.
+> - Atom packages are located in `~/.atom/packages` directory.

 Now run Atom Text Editor.